 The minimum investment requirements for each Share Class are set out in the section "Issue of Shares" in the general part of the Prospectus.

 The minimum investment amounts are subject to the discretion of the Board of Directors as lesser amounts can be accepted.
-There is no applicable minimum redemption amount.

 Supplement 2: Man AHL Trend Alternative